niplav/site/99_klong_problems.md

 ### P47 (*) Truth tables for logical expressions (2).

-__Note: This seems syntactically impossible in Klong.
-Ignore this problem if it is, otherwise contact me with your solution, please.__
+__Note: This seems syntactically impossible in Klong if the original problem is translated literally, since inline operators are not implemented.
+Ignore this problem if it is, otherwise contact me with your solution, please.
+I am thinking about whether to convert it to a string/list parsing problem (the expression is a string/list) but that seems unsatisfactory.__

 Continue problem P46 by defining `and`, `or`, etc as being operators.
 This allows to write the logical expression in the more natural way, as in the